napari/docs/docs/guides/rendering.md

 - Multiple layers can have different extents with different transforms.
 - Different layer types (e.g. Images vs. Points) handle slicing differently.
 - Layer data can be large or slow to load into RAM.
-- Sliced data in VRAM may exceed the maximum texture size.
+- Sliced layer data may exceed the maximum texture size supported by the GPU.
 - There are experimental settings that enable asynchronous slicing.

 As a result, rendering in napari is the source of many bugs and performance problems that we are actively trying to fix and improve.